For EmployersKwaZulu-Natal

 Create Your Emergency Coverage Pool Now

-In March 2024, they posted three standing trial positions: Trial Waiter (Weekend Coverage), Trial Bartender (Emergency Shifts), and Trial Kitchen Assistant (Last-Minute Support).
-Within one week, they had 23 qualified applicants who'd completed profile verification.
+In early 2024, they posted three standing trial positions on ShiftMate: Trial Waiter (Weekend Coverage), Trial Bartender (Emergency Shifts), and Trial Kitchen Assistant (Last-Minute Support).
+Within the first week, 23 qualified applicants had completed profile verification.
+The manager ran two-minute phone screens and built a pool of 14 candidates confirmed as transport-ready and genuinely available for short-notice shifts.

 2. Manager messages 5–6 relevant trial candidates immediately